v3.1.0-rc.1

 orrery tools remove [-e <name>]Remove a tool

-orrery memory storage <path>Redirect memory to external path
+orrery sandbox memory storage <path>Redirect memory to external path

 Sessions